 Installing landscape fabric in a vegetable garden

-You should be aware that landscape cloth is not the most effective weed barrier for vegetable gardens.
-You’re likely to damage the fabric when you dig out the plants at the conclusion of the growth season.
+You should know that landscape cloth is not the most effective weed barrier for vegetable gardens.
+You’re likely to damage the fabric after digging out the plants after the growth season.

-Newspaper or cardboard are preferable choices for vegetable gardens since 1) they will ultimately decompose and add nutrients to the soil, and 2) they are inexpensive or free, so you won’t have to worry about refilling them every year.
+Newspaper or cardboard are preferable for vegetable gardens since 1) they will ultimately decompose and add nutrients to the soil, and 2) they are inexpensive or free, so you won’t have to worry about refilling them yearly.

-For raised vegetable gardens, however, landscape fabric can be used beneath the soil.
-You’ll need one unbroken sheet for each bed when placing landscaping fabric beneath dirt.
+However, landscape fabric can be used beneath the soil for raised vegetable gardens.
+When placing landscaping fabric beneath the dirt, you’ll need one unbroken sheet for each bed.
 Landscape staples are used to secure the sheet, and the soil for your vegetables is shoveled over it.

 Installing landscape fabric with edging